 Trainees must complete the OCPE form before taking up an OCPE research, clinical or lecturer post.
 All applications must be made prospectively.
 Sufficient time must be allowed for enquiries to be made about a proposed OCPE post if credit is to be awarded towards completion of Higher Specialist Training (HST).
 This form must be submitted to the Training and Faculties Department, via the relevant Training Coordinator.
 Completed applications must be received at least six months before the proposed OCPE start date.

-OCPE is not guaranteed, the decision to allow a Trainee to go on OCPE is based on a number of things, including but not exclusive to, relevance of clinical experience, relevance of research, training rotation numbers, service requirements etc.
+OCPE is not guaranteed.
+The decision to allow a trainee to go on OCPE is based on relevance of clinical experience, relevance of research, training rotation numbers and service requirements among other considerations.

 Courses and Study Days